FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.

-   - **RC2 coverage test data is used for 2n-icx test bed**: There is only one 2n-icx test bed and the amount of tests is large (same as 2n-skx with 4 test beds), so we decided to use test data already available from RC2 testing.

 #.
 TEST FRAMEWORK

    - **CSIT test environment** version has been updated to ver.
 10, see